crrdlx/crrdlx.github.io/README.md

 ![Grin Converter Logo](https://raw.githubusercontent.com/crrdlx/crrdlx.github.io/master/images/satoshi_app.jpg)

-I also made the Satoshi Bitcoin Converter app for Android (not open source, maybe one day).
-It is available at [https://play.google.com/store/apps/details?id=com.satoshi.bitcoin.converter&hl=en_US](https://play.google.com/store/apps/details?id=com.satoshi.bitcoin.converter&hl=en_US) The "sales pitch" follows.
-There's really no sales since the app is free, actually, and has no ads.
+I also made the Satoshi Bitcoin Converter app for Android.
+It is available at [https://play.google.com/store/apps/details?id=com.satoshi.bitcoin.converter&hl=en_US](https://play.google.com/store/apps/details?id=com.satoshi.bitcoin.converter&hl=en_US) The "sales pitch" from the Play store follows in italics.
+There really is no sales pitch since the app is free, actually, and has no ads.
 I get nothing from it except a sense of accomplisment and a few thanks, which are awesome!

-The Satoshi Bitcoin Converter automatically switches units between bitcoin, mBTC, uBTC, and satoshi.
+*The Satoshi Bitcoin Converter automatically switches units between bitcoin, mBTC, uBTC, and satoshi.
 A current value is displayed in major currencies.
 Maybe you've wondered how many u-bits are in an m-bit, or, how much bitcoin is that 15,000 satoshi?
 Or, what's all that worth right now anyway in fiat currency?
-Then this may be a useful app for you.
+Then this may be a useful app for you.*

-Note: this app is not for fiat-to-fiat conversion, like USD-to-EUR.
+*Note: this app is not for fiat-to-fiat conversion, like USD-to-EUR.
 And it is not for crypto-to-crypto conversion, like Bitcoin-to-Dash.
-This app is for fiat-to-crypto conversions.
+This app is for fiat-to-crypto conversions.*

-Ethereum unit conversion is included: Ether, Finney, Szabo, and Gwei units.
+*Ethereum unit conversion is included: Ether, Finney, Szabo, and Gwei units.*

-Bitcoin Cash (BCH), Litecoin (LTC), Dash (DASH), NEO (NEO), NeoGAS (GAS), Dogecoin (DOGE), and Grin (GRIN) support have been included as well.
+*Bitcoin Cash (BCH), Litecoin (LTC), Dash (DASH), NEO (NEO), NeoGAS (GAS), Dogecoin (DOGE), and Grin (GRIN) support have been included as well.*

-Supported currencies: USD, GBP, EUR, CNY, CAD, AUD, INR, JPY, KRW, and many others.
+*Supported currencies: USD, GBP, EUR, CNY, CAD, AUD, INR, JPY, KRW, and many others.*

 ### Doggone Minimal Website

 The "DMW" is a template for a simple, clean, one-page website.
 It fits and looks great on any browser.
-It is a cleaned-up version of some minimal sites that use foul language as their name (won't be repeated here!).
+It is a cleaned-up version of some minimal sites that use foul language as their name (and won't be repeated here!).

 The DMW repository is here: [https://github.com/crrdlx/doggone-minimal-website](https://github.com/crrdlx/doggone-minimal-website)